jmquigley/gadgets/docs/lib/option/OptionGroup.md

 ```

 #### Events
-- `onSelect(text: string)` - When an option is selected in the group this
+- `onSelection(text: string)` - When an option is selected in the group this
 callback is invoked.
 The text value of the option is passed to the
 function.